 The happiness is maximized subject to some constraints.

-If you cannot give more than five hours a day to any leisure, it translates to, x1 + x2 <= 5 Given the rate of energy each activity consumes and given you cannot spend more than 12 units of energy, translates to 3x1 + 4x2 <= 12
+Given the rate of energy each activity consumes and given you cannot spend more than 12 units of energy, translates to 3x1 + 4x2 <= 12

 Since you cannot do any activity for negative hours both x1, x2 have to be non negative x1, x2 >= 0